Meet the winner of our competition to design the Radio Times Royal Wedding cover

 Lavendar Primary School

-Brampton Primary Academy, Bexlyheath
+Brampton Primary Academy, Bexleyheath

 River Primary School, Dover